 Free Tax Preparation

 Free tax preparation is the core service provided by the Boston Tax Help Coalition.
 Every tax season, the Coalition operates free tax and wealth building services available to all eligible low and moderate-income taxpayers in Boston.
 Over 400 volunteers are recruited, trained, and IRS certified annually through Boston Tax Help staff and training partners.
-Approximately 350 active volunteers are placed at one of the 30 free tax sites in targeted Boston neighborhoods.
+Approximately 424 active volunteers are placed at one of the 37 free tax sites in targeted Boston neighborhoods.
 With site coordinator supervision, volunteers meet with over 12,000 clients and prepare their tax returns electronically free of charge.
-The goal is to maximize the taxpayer’s federal tax dollars and the EITC and other tax credits that otherwise might often go unclaimed.
+The goal is to maximize the taxpayer’s federal tax dollars, Earned Income Tax Credit (EITC), and other tax credits that otherwise might often go unclaimed.